 Cisco MDS 9000 NX-OS is a highly flexible and scalable platform for enterprise SANs.

-Common Software Across All Platforms
+Common Software across All Platforms

 Each VSAN is a logically and functionally separate SAN with its own set of Fibre Channel fabric services.
-This partitioning of fabric services greatly reduces network instability by containing fabric reconfiguration settings and error conditions within an individual VSAN.
-The strict traffic segregation provided by VSANs helps ensure that the control and data traffic of a given VSAN are confined within the VSAN's own domain, increasing SAN security, scalability, and resilience.
-VSANs help reduce costs by facilitating the consolidation of isolated SAN islands into a common infrastructure without compromising availability, security, or scalability.
+This partitioning of fabric services improves network stability considerably by containing fabric reconfiguration settings and error conditions within an individual VSAN.
+Strict traffic segregation provided by VSANs helps ensure that the control and data traffic of a given VSAN are confined within the VSAN’s own domain, increasing SAN security, scalability, and resilience.
+VSANs also help reduce costs by facilitating the consolidation of isolated SAN islands into a common infrastructure without compromising availability, security, or scalability.
 Users can create SAN administrator roles that are limited in scope to certain VSANs.
 For example, a SAN administrator role can be set up to allow configuration of all platform-specific capabilities, and other roles can be set up to allow configuration and management within specific VSANs only.
-This approach improves the manageability of large SANs and reduces disruptions resulting from human errors by isolating the effect of a SAN administrator's action to a specific VSAN whose membership can be isolated based on the switch ports or World Wide Names (WWNs) of attached devices.
+This approach improves the manageability of large SANs and reduces disruptions resulting from human errors by isolating the effect of a SAN administrator’s action to a specific VSAN whose membership can be isolated based on the switch ports or World Wide Names (WWNs) of attached devices.

 VSANs are supported across FCIP links between SANs, extending VSANs to include devices at remote locations.
 The Cisco MDS 9000 Family also implements trunking for VSANs.
 Trunking allows Inter-Switch Links (ISLs) to carry traffic for multiple VSANs on the same physical link.
 F-port trunking allows multiple VSANs on a single uplink in N-port virtualization (NPV) mode.

 Data traffic can be transported between specific initiators and targets on different VSANs using inter-VSAN routing (IVR) without merging VSANs into a single logical fabric.
 Fibre Channel control traffic does not flow between VSANs, nor can initiators access any resources aside from the ones designated with IVR.
 Valuable resources such as tape libraries can be easily shared without compromise.
-IVR also can be used in conjunction with FCIP to create more efficient business-continuity and disaster-recovery solutions.
+IVR can also be used in conjunction with FCIP to create more efficient business-continuity and disaster-recovery solutions.

 Intelligent Fabric Applications